Tag: Patrick Grady

 Patrick Grady – 2015 Parliamentary Question to the Department for International Development

-To ask the Secretary of State for International Development, what her Department’s policy priorities are for supporting projects in The Gambia.
+To ask the Secretary of State for International Development, what steps her is taking to monitor the effectiveness of her Department’s aid spending in Nepal.

 • Patrick Grady – 2016 Parliamentary Question to the Department for International Development